Updated on January 8, 2025

 Key Takeaways

-Ambien is the brand name of a drug known as Zolpidem, a sedative-hypnotic medication.
-It is a sleep aid drug that treats insomnia, which refers to difficulty falling or staying asleep.
+Ambien is the brand name of a drug known as zolpidem, a sedative-hypnotic medication.
+It’s a fast-acting drug to help people with insomnia and can cause sleepiness, unsteadiness, and the inability to drive.

 Sponsored